How Much Technical Debt Is Too Much? A Startup Founder’s Guide

 Who This Guide Is For

-This guide is written for founders, product managers and startup teams who are considering adding AI features into a digital product.
+This guide is written for founders, product managers and startup teams exploring AI features for a digital product.

-• you are exploring AI opportunities for your app or platform
+• you are evaluating AI opportunities for your app or platform

-• you want practical AI integration instead of hype
+• you want practical AI integration instead of hype-driven experimentation

-• you are unsure whether AI actually improves the product
+• you are unsure whether AI genuinely improves the product

-• you want to avoid building unnecessary complexity
+• you want to avoid unnecessary complexity early on

-At this stage, many teams focus on AI capabilities instead of user problems.
-This often leads to features that are technically interesting but operationally weak.
+At this stage, many teams become overly focused on AI capabilities instead of real user problems.
+That usually leads to features that are technically interesting but operationally weak.

 What a “Good AI Feature” Actually Means

-A good AI feature is not one that looks advanced.
+A good AI feature is not the one that appears the most advanced.

-It is one that improves a core product interaction.
+It is the one that improves a core interaction inside the product.

 In practical terms, AI should help users: